Update (2/1/2021): Final Police Reform bill summary signed into Law:

-- Establishes a special legislative commission to study the use of facial recognition technology by the Massachusetts Department of Transportation.
+- Establishes a special legislative commissionto study the government use of facial recognition technology in the Commonwealth.

 MASSACHUSETTS STATE POLICE REFORM

-- Requires training by the state police to be approved by the MPOSTC and requires state police officers to be certified by the MPOSTC.
+- Requires state police officers to be certified by the MPOSTC.

 - Allows the colonel of the state police to be appointed from outside of the state police.

 - Authorizes the colonel of the state police to establish a cadet program and gives the colonel the authority to discipline officers.

 SCHOOL RESOURCE OFFICERS AND LIMITS ON STUDENT RECORD SHARING BY SCHOOLS

 - Directs the MPTC to develop an in-service training program for school resource officers and gives the MPOSTC the power to issue a specialized certification for school resource officers.

 - Requires a superintendent to make a request to the chief of police for the appointment of a school resource officer.

 - Establishes a Model School Resource Officer Memorandum of Understanding (MOU) Review Commission to develop and review the model school resource officer memorandum of understanding.
 The model MOU shall be developed for schools and police departments as the minimum requirement for schools to formalize and clarify implementation of the partnership between the school and the school resource officer.